olliw42/mLRS-docu/docs/LUA.md

 The mLRS Lua script provides a convenient way to change the Tx module and receiver settings.

 The Lua script works on both OpenTx and EdgeTx radios but there are two different versions depending on the display of your radio:
-1. If your radio has a 480x272 color screen (e.g. Jumper T16, Radiomaster TX16S) then use the "mLRS.lua" file
+1. If your radio has a 480x272 (e.g. Jumper T16, Radiomaster TX16S) or 480x320 (e.g. Jumper T15) color screen then use the "mLRS.lua" file
 2. If your radio has a black and white screen (e.g. Frsky Taranis X9E, Radiomaster Zorro) then use the "mLRS-bw.lua" file

 ***Note***: The mLRS Lua script requires EdgeTx version 2.9.x or later.